The Quote Garden ™

 ~George Crabbe (1754–1832), "The World of Dreams"

-Finish each day before you begin the next, and interpose a solid wall of sleep between the two. ~Ralph Waldo Emerson
+Finish each day before you begin the next, and interpose a solid wall of sleep between two. ~Ralph Waldo Emerson

 Sometimes I sit up late with my thoughts, reluctant to fall asleep and leave my thoughts alone by themselves. ~Robert Brault, rbrault.blogspot.com